 What Is a Registered Agent?

 When you start a limited liability company (LLC) or corporation, you will need to designate a registered agent.
 A registered agent is the individual or business entity responsible for receiving your important legal documents and forwarding them to you.

-The reason a registered agent is required is because the state needs to have a reliable and consistent means of reaching every company’s ownership.
+A registered agent is required because the state needs to have a reliable and consistent means of reaching every company’s ownership.
 This is especially important if your business is sued and you need to receive service of process documents, or if you need to complete any ongoing compliance requirements.

-In these situations, if you don’t have a registered agent, you’re at risk of missing important filing deadlines or failing to respond to lawsuits in a timely fashion.
+In these situations, if you don’t have a registered agent, you’re at risk of missing important filing deadlines or failing to respond to lawsuits promptly.

 Should I Be My Own Registered Agent?